oiivantsov/hsl-substack/README.md

 ## Final Thoughts

 Building this project was like watching a city breathe in real time.
-One moment, you see the rush hour chaos; the next, the calm of 3 AM when only a handful of buses are running.
+At one moment, you see the busy rush hour; at the next, the quiet of 3 AM with only a few buses running.

 And the best part?
 Everything runs on open-source tools, a bit of cloud storage, and a lot of curiosity.